AndreySenov/ng-material-crank/README.md

 ## Development server

-Run `yarn run serve` to start serving a development bundle on port `8080`.
+Run `yarn serve` to start serving a development bundle on port `8080`.
 The app will be available at `localhost:8080` and automatically reloaded when any source files are changed.
 The bundle contains source maps so you'll be able to debug the code.
 If you need to choose a different port number, add `port: <number>` entry to `devServer` section of `webpack.config.js` file.